'

 How You Can Help

 You, your colleagues and any volunteers should attend sessions and generally be around to help out and answer any questions.
 You can make sure sessions run to schedule and even ask questions and encourage debate if things start to dry-up.
+On the other hand, you are there to encourage engagement between your guests, without being too heavy-handed, and dictating the entire session.
+Ensure that you have enough staff to cover the number of sessions you will be running, and let them know what their goal is during the event.

 Round-Up

 At the end of the day, it is worth gathering people together to say your thank yous and encourage people to continue their discussions over a drink or two.
 Having a nearby pub venue in mind can work really well.
+Make sure to mention your hashtags and social media again at this point, so that your audience knows where to post any videos or talking points from the day.
+This will make your life easier when organising your next event.

 Running an Unconference Session